 And if you're ready to start planning your wedding, check out this listing of wedding venues and locations in the Seattle area.

-Restaurants that overlook the water or the twinkling night cityscape are inherently romantic.
-If you plan to propose at a restaurant with a view, make reservations well ahead of time and request a window seat.
+Restaurants that overlook the water or the twinkling night cityscape are inherently romantic, and you can't go wrong with a proposal at a restaurant with a view.
+You just can't.
+If you plan to go this route, make reservations well ahead of time and request a window seat.
 Especially on holidays or weekend evenings, window seats can book up quickly at Seattle’s more popular view restaurants.

-Like restaurants with a view, viewpoints are also romantic by nature—so long as there aren’t too many other people there.
+Like restaurants with a view, viewpoints are also romantic by nature—so long as there aren’t too many other people there (which is a real risk with spots like the Space Needle, so go this route only if possible crowds don't rock your boat).
 Viewpoints that double as great spots for a marriage proposal include everything from Sky City Restaurant at the top of the Space Needle to the beautiful view at Kerry Park, where you can sit on a bench overlooking the skyline and water.